Keanu246/Power-Balls-Idle/README.md

 # Power Balls Idle
-A web game was made by the Power Balls Team, Fan Made game by me.
+A web game was made by the Power Balls Team.
+Fan Made game by me.

 # Progress
 - Idle Ball Bouncing System : _**`100%`**_